sergiodaviduo/ear-rhythm-training/README.md

 # ear-rhythm-training

-Web app that tests your musical ear by playing short, rhythmic sequences of sound, and has the user validate them by tapping the spacebar at the exact rhythm.
+Proof-of-concept Web app that tests your musical ear by playing short, rhythmic sequences of sound, and has the user validate them by tapping the spacebar at the exact rhythm.
 A simon says type of rhythm game.

 Start web server with "npm start"